purity-muchiri/Phase_1_project/README.md

 ## Future Work
 - Expand dataset to improve analysis.
 - Develop a predictive model for risk assessment.
 - Integrate real-time aviation safety reports.

+## Conclusion
+Based on our analysis:
+- **Aircraft Type & Manufacturer:** Some aircraft types have significantly higher accident rates.
+- **Geographical Distribution:** Certain regions report more aviation incidents due to weather, regulation, or air traffic.
+- **Trends Over Time:** Aviation safety has improved in recent years, but risks remain for specific aircraft models.